AprilGar/FullStackInstructions/Building-A-RESTful-API-With-Scala-Play/Part6.md

                 <link rel="stylesheet" type="text/css" media="screen" href="@routes.Assets.versioned("/stylesheets/main.css")">
 ```
 The href is pointing to the routes file in `conf/routes` and the path `Assets.versioned(path="/public", file: Asset)` which we have given the path to the file we want `"/stylesheets/main.css"`.
-1. Add some css styling to your views page that is displaying your book.
+1. This is your time to be creative with styling!
+Add some css styling to your views page that is displaying your book.

 ## Submit a form